rachel0608/file-system-implementation/README-backend.txt

         - f_closedir    (no valgrind errors)
         - f_seek
         - f_rewind
+        - f_remove()

     Part 2.
 Partially Working/Created but Not Fully Working Commands:
         - f_write()

     Part 3.
 Not Implemented:
         - f_stat()
-        - f_remove()
         - f_mkdir()
         - f_rmdir()

 How Testing Was Done: (Used Print/Testing Statements to Terminal)
 =================================================================
+IMPORTANT NOTES
 * Our testing print statements contains print statments for all the traversals to show our filesystem functions work and are NOT hardcoded.
-  To shorten this README, these prints are truncated.
+* To shorten this README, these prints are truncated.
+* Please run ./fake_disk_1 everytime before running tests to ensure consistency, as some tests modifies contents in fake disks.

 * Running the ./filesystem will show the tests in its entirety.
     === tests included in test_opendir_readdir_disk_1() ===